 While credit cards offer easy and instantaneous money, there are definite considerations to be made before using them to finance your business.
 High APR’s, the risk of blurred lines when it comes to liability, and not having security of the APR with business credit cards should be taken into account when making your final decision.
 When considering alternatives for lending to help you grow your business, it seems either that they are either not lending or that the APR charged is enormous.

-Kickfurther is the best method of obtaining small business lending for product based businesses.
-With the ability to create your own offer and set your own rate and duration, business owners counter the inconsistency of business credit cards.
-In addition to this, the rates are typically match personal credit cards with rates from 12% - 20% returned to businesses on Kickfurther however the funds from Kickfurther are completely separate from personal assets and liabilities.
+Kickfurther is the best method of obtaining small business funding for product based businesses.
+With the ability to create your own opportunity and set your own profit and duration, business owners counter the inconsistency of business credit cards.
+In addition to this, the profit offered typically matches personal credit card interest with profit from 12% - 20% given by businesses on Kickfurther.
+However, the funds from Kickfurther are completely separate from personal assets and liabilities.
 Credit cards also offer zero to no exposure to your business, only being viewed by those who qualify your card.
-Kickfurther on the other hand exposes you to over 5,000 unique individuals with disposable income as your offer funds.
+Kickfurther on the other hand exposes you to over 5,000 unique individuals with disposable income as your opportunity funds.
 "Could not have asked for a better outcome for our first deal.
 We will definitely be back.
 This is a great tool to use in a startup's financing arsenal.
 Thanks!" - Paul Evans.
 As a final thought, Kickfurther gives business owners the opportunity to support the community that helped them get to the place they are instead of supporting big banks or credit card lenders.